engineering-collaboration/book/docs/book/collaborating-within-a-company/working-in-cycles.md

 actively communicate
 ask for clarification

 Who are tickets for.
 Tickets are not engineering oriented.
 Any information relating to code, stored away from code is useless.
 Authorization, platform migration, searchability.
 We cover this in detail in Part II.
+Engineer - Details, libraries, implementation
+Implementation details, algorithms, open source libraries vs building

 #### Kanban